Zhang Ni: Pleading to let him join the army for Didao

 That year, Li Jian (李簡) a county magistrate from Shu's rival state Cao Wei secretly contacted the Shu government and expressed his desire to defect to Shu.
 Liu Shan convened a meeting to discuss whether to accept Li Jian's defection.
 Many officials expressed worries that it might be a ruse but Zhang Ni believed that Li Jian was sincere and managed to convince Liu Shan to agree.
 Liu Shan then allowed the general Jiang Wei to launch a campaign against Wei with Li Jian acting as a spy for them in Wei territory.
 When the Shu army led by Jiang Wei arrived at Didao as Zhang accurately predicted Li Jian led his followers to join the Shu army and helped them gain control of Didao.

 At the time, Zhang Ni suffered rheumatism illness from old age.
 When he arrived at the capital, it became severe and he needed a crutch so he could rise.
 When Jiang Wei set out, many within the army had thought that Zhang Ni should be sent back to Chengdu especially since they thought that due to his illness he could not keep up.
 Zhang Ni personally begged to unleash all that was left of his strength to reach the enemy.
 Facing them, he said to Liu Shan:

 Liu Shan was so touched after hearing Zhang Ni that he shed tears and permitted him to go on the campaign.

 Battle of Xiangwu and death

 However, the campaign went awry as the Shu army attacked Xiangwu County (襄武縣; southeast of present-day Longxi County, Gansu), where the Wei defenders led by Xu Zhi put up a fierce resistance.
-Zhang Ni led a unit to attack Xu Zhi and managed to force him to retreat but lost his life in the process though those he killed and injured were also numerous.
+Zhang Ni fought at the vanguard alongside his men but lost his life in the process though those he killed and injured were also numerous.
 The Sanguozhi recorded that his death was mourned such that none among the Han or foreign clan of Yuexi did not weep with grief and a temple established for him was brought offerings even in times of famine and hardship.